Meta-Computing Enhanced Federated Learning in IIoT: Satisfaction-Aware Incentive Scheme via DRL-Based Stackelberg Game: Introduction

 The rest of the paper is organized as follows.
-Section II reviews some important literature related to this paper.
-Section III gives the system model of the paper.
-Section IV details the satisfaction design.
-Section V introduces the incentive scheme based on the satisfaction.
-Section VI introduces the Stackelberg game based on DRL.
-Section VII presents the experimental parameters and related results.
+Section~\ref{secII} reviews some important literature related to this paper.
+Section~\ref{secIII} gives the system model of the paper.
+Section ~\ref{secIV} details the satisfaction design.
+Section~\ref{secV} introduces the incentive scheme based on the satisfaction.
+Section~\ref{secVI} introduces the Stackelberg game based on DRL.
+Section~\ref{secVII} presents the experimental parameters and related results.
 The last section concludes the paper.